Architectural Design (MA)

 During the course, you will have access to the specialist Architecture Library, and other University libraries, and study spaces across campus.
 Within the School, you may work in our design studios, use our computing suites, and use our facilities which include large-format plotters, a digital laser cutter and a well-equipped workshop.

 During the course we go on a range of study trips in the UK, Europe, or further afield.
-On these trips we will organise guided visits to buildings that demonstrate how principles taught in the programme are applied in revolutionary large-scale eco-buildings.
-You will also have the opportunity to meet architects and built environment professionals who collaborate with the School.
-In the past, students have travelled to Barcelona, Venice, Rome and the Ruhr Valley, amongst other places.
+On these trips we will organise guided visits to urban areas, public spaces and buildings that demonstrate how principles taught in the programme are applied in innovative ways.
+You will also have the opportunity to meet local stakeholders, architects and built environment professionals who collaborate with the School.
+In previous years, students have travelled and developed their projects in Barcelona, Palermo, Athens, Venice, Rome and the Ruhr Valley, amongst other places.